AlexW00/obsidian-3d-graph/README.md

 3D-Graph is an official community plugin.
 You can download by:
 - clicking [here](https://obsidian.md/plugins?id=3d-graph)
-- searching for "3D-Graph" in the Obsidian plugins tab
+- searching for "3D Graph" in the Obsidian plugins tab

 ### 👨‍💻 Development